Nikelandjelo/blog/_posts/2021-09-18-google-beginners-quest.md

 https://high-speed-chase-web.2021.ctfcompetition.com/
 ```
 <img alt="clng3" src="/static/assets/img/blog/ctfs/2021-googlebq/C3-2.png" width="100%" />
 The link for this task is getting us to a page with a car game.
-There is a text field and hints on how to make a function next to it.<br />
+There is a text field and hints on how to make a function next to it.
 According to the hints:

 ```